 Florida's Affordable Housing Needs

 The Center works in close partnership with Florida Housing Finance Corporation to provide data and analysis to guide the Florida's affordable housing efforts.
-Since 2001, we have produced the Florida Housing Data Clearinghouse, a compendium of affordable housing supply and demand data, under contract with Florida Housing.
+Since 2001, we have produced the Florida Housing Data Clearinghouse under contract with Florida Housing to provide downloadable data on housing needs and supply at the city, county, and state level.

-The Shimberg Center also produces a Statewide Rental Market Study every three years on Florida Housing's behalf.
+The Center's Annual Report describes current trends in housing production, home prices and rents, and the affordable housing inventory.
+The Center also produces a Statewide Rental Market Study every three years on Florida Housing's behalf.
 The market study quantifies the affordable housing needs of low-income families and seniors, farmworkers, special needs households, and homeless persons in Florida.
-A summary of statewide housing trends can be found in this presentation.
+For downloadable presentations on county housing needs and trends, see our Publications page.

 Key findings